Kyleigh Brine, Company Dancer

 Kevin Gaytan, Company Dancer

-Erin Pennebaker, Company Dancer
+Luis Isiordia Company Dancer

-San Jose Chamber Orchestra
+San José Chamber Orchestra

 Maria Basile is the 2010 recipient of Arts Council Silicon Valley Artist Fellowship for Performance, received the 2009 Individual Artist Special Recognition award for her choreographic contributions in Santa Clara County and was a 2009 “Isadora Duncan Award” nominee for Best Performance in Birthing the Ascension.
 Maria was recently honored with a Blessay Award for Performance & Acting by Bay Area Dance Watch/San Francisco.
 She is a founding member and Co-Artistic Director for sjDANCEco.
 Basile’s Birthing the Ascension (2006) was hailed by Rita Felciano as “one of her finest achievements…exquisitely designed dance… (that)eloquently spoke of permanence within change.
 It was her opening solo as roaming spirit over the waters that set the tone.”
 Besides her annual choreography for sjDANCEco, Maria is a soloist in the Premiere of Oceans with Spector Dance (Marina, CA) this coming November.
 She has choreographed for the Cabrillo Music Festival (2001 and 2002), Operaé (2005), Midsummer Mozart Festival (2005), De Anza College (2005) and San Jose State University Dance Theatre (2003, 2005, 2007, 2010).
 Performing highlights of Ms. Basile’s career have been as a charter member of The Limón West Dance Project of San Jose, CA (1994 -1998) and as part of The Limón Dance Company’s critically acclaimed 1997-1998 50th Anniversary World Tour.
 She has also danced in the Bay Area with ODC/SF and Anne Bluethenthal & Dancers.
 Ms. Basile competed in The XXIII Rhythmic Gymnastics World Championships in Varna, Bulgaria in 1987.
 Ms. Basile is a Balance a certified instructor by the Balance Center (posture/ structural integration), and since 1996 a prominent teacher of Ballroom, Modern, and Latin dance at De Anza College and San Jose State University.
 She received her BS in Dance from the University of Oregon.